syncfusion-content/xamarin-docs/Xamarin/SfTreeView/On-demand-loading.md

 {% endtabs %}

 `CanExecuteOnDemandLoading` method is called when each item is initialized and defines whether a load-on-demand feature is enabled for this item.
-Finally, define TreeView with the LoadOnDemandCommand,
+Finally, define TreeView with the `LoadOnDemandCommand`,

 {% tabs %}
 {% highlight xaml %}